danielaparker/jsoncons/README.md

 # jsoncons: a C++ library for json construction

 jsoncons is a C++ library for the construction of [JavaScript Object Notation (JSON)](http://www.json.org).
 It supports parsing a JSON file or string into a `json` value, building a `json` value in C++ code, and serializing a `json` value to a file or string.
 It also provides an API for generating json read and write events in code, somewhat analogously to SAX processing in the XML world.
-Consult the wiki for the latest [documentation and tutorials](https://github.com/danielaparker/jsoncons/wiki) and [roadmap](https://github.com/danielaparker/jsoncons/wiki/Roadmap).

 jsoncons uses some features that are new to C++ 11, including [move semantics](http://thbecker.net/articles/rvalue_references/section_02.html) and the [AllocatorAwareContainer](http://en.cppreference.com/w/cpp/concept/AllocatorAwareContainer) concept.
 It has been tested with MS VC++ 2013, MS VC++ 2015, GCC 4.8, GCC 4.9, and recent versions of clang.
 Note that `std::regex` isn't fully implemented in GCC 4.8., so `jsoncons_ext/jsonpath` regular expression filters aren't supported.